PietroGriffa/Emergence-of-Cooperation/README.md

 ## Research Methods

 This reserach is using Agent-Based Simulation to study the emergence of cooperation on a spatial grid.
 The underlying game theory mechanism is based on the Prisoners Dilemma.
-In addition to the standard interaction in their Von-Neumann neighborhood, imitation, success-driven migration, and leadership is introduced.
-The work is based on the following references: [1], [2].
+In addition to the standard interaction in their "Von-Neumann neighborhood", imitation, success-driven migration, and leadership is introduced.
+The work is based on the above references: [1], [2].
 For more detailed information please see the report in the folder `doc`.

+## Reproducibility

+Please see the `README` in the `code` folder.